 - They live happily ever after and try to dupe the next person into doing the same.

-- I’ll say it again, you just lost a few hundred bucks.
+- I’ll repeat it; you just lost a few hundred bucks.

 - The End!

 21. Premium phone numbers

 Jobs are sometimes advertised, with the only method of applying to be to call the provided number.
 In almost every case, that call-in number is a premium phone number.
 1-900 numbers in the US.
 0871- in the UK.
 It varies from country to country.
 But that is the general scam.